Home to a world-famous Saga International Balloon Fiesta, and gateway to the porcelain heart of Japan

 Visit nearby Karatsu

-Karatsu features castles, fish markets, cave exploration and a pleasant beach to keep you occupied.
-Ogi retains an aura of old Japan with its scenic park, shrines and sacred Kiyomizu Waterfall .
+Karatsu features castles, fish markets, cave exploration and pleasant beaches to keep you occupied.
+Ogi City retains an aura of old Japan with its scenic park which is a very popular place to enjoy the cherry blossoms and azaleas, shrines and sacred Kiyomizu Waterfall .

 * The information on this page may be subject to change due to COVID-19.